 The dish is inspired by an old Margaret Fulton recipe from my first-ever cookbook that my mother gave me when I was fifteen.
 If you’re Australian of my era or older, then your first cookbook may have also been a Margaret Fulton one!

-As with many spice dishes, there are quite a few ingredients in this dish, but most are pantry staples and if you have a well-stocked pantry, the only things you need to buy ar the chicken and vegetables.
+As with many spice dishes, there are quite a few ingredients in this dish, but most are pantry staples and if you have a well-stocked pantry, the only things you need to buy are the chicken and vegetables.

 Thigh fillets are succulent and tasty, but chicken breast works just as well in this dish.
+I can get two meals for a family of four from the recipe below using just one chicken breast!

 - 1 – 2 chicken breast, roughly cubed (or 2 – 3 thigh fillets)